jf8989/chat-app/README.md

 ### ✨ Key Features

-- 🎨 **Personalized UI** - Choose your chat background color for a customized experience
+- 🎨 **Personalized UI** - Choose your chat background image for a customized experience
 - 💬 **Real-time Chat** - Exchange messages with friends and family instantly
 - 📷 **Image Sharing** - Send photos from your camera or library
 - 🗺️ **Location Sharing** - Let others know where you are with a tap